DENVER – Jessica Lenahan has spent 19 years fighting for accountability.

 On Friday night, the former Coloradan, whose three young daughters were killed by their father in a fit of domestic rage aimed at her, was honored for her long fight to get restraining orders enforced.

-Lenahan, and attorney Carrie Bettinger-Lopez of the University of Miami Human Rights Law Clinic, were named Champions of Change by CU Denver’s Center on Domestic Violence.
+Lenahan, and attorney Carrie Bettinger-Lopez of the University of Miami Human Rights Law Clinic, were named Champions of Change by CU’s Center on Domestic Violence.

 “It gives me hope to continue,” she said, “because I see there is progress.”
 Lenahan said.

 Lenahan’s three daughters, Rebecca, 10; Katheryn, 8; and Leslie, 7, were kidnapped by their father, Simon Gonzales, in violation of a restraining order, on June 22, 1999.

 She said police let her down when they didn’t enforce the court order, despite her repeated phone requests.

 “I shouldn’t have had to describe my children, and the vehicle, and the situation for ten hours, over-and-over again, just to be called ridiculous,” she said, adding, "There was a fourth child, that wasn't mine, that nobody ever speaks of.
 Her name was Rebecca Robinson, and Simon abducted her as well.
 Police still did not look for the fourth child."

 Her case went all the way to the U.S. Supreme Court, which ruled that enforcement of the restraining order was not mandatory under Colorado law.

 “For an individual to have to prove themselves for 19 years to their country, and not be validated, is the worst feeling in the world,” she said.
 "We’re taught that this government is built for us, and for them to fail so bad, that I lost three children and there’s no accountability, is so sad.”